SHOUTcast Hosting: Compare Hosting

 How does SHOUTcast work?

-SHOUTcast sits on a server and receives music information from a source on that computer.
-The source could be any number of audio sources, such as live sound from an analog-to-digital converter or an mp3 player.
+SHOUTcast is installed on a server.
+It receives an audio source, such as an input from an audio application.
 SHOUTcast converts the audio data coming from the source into a streaming audio format consumable by anyone connected to the internet.
+Anyone who wants to listen simply opens the URL in a compatible software client, such as a media player.

 What type of software is needed to listen to SHOUTcast audio streams?

 Most mp3 players and services can play SHOUTcast audio streams, including Winamp, iTunes, and Windows Media Player.
-The one major player is not fully compatible is the VLC Player, which removed support for certain portions of the SHOUTcast protocol because of issues over open licensing.
+VLC Player has removed support for the SHOUTcast protocol due to licensing concerns.

-Yes.
-SHOUTcast server technology is available in several versions, including a free edition.
-The free version of SHOUTcast does not include monetization features, analytics, or support.
-Premium editions of the software provide some or all of these features and also allow for the use of Content Delivery Networks.
-There is also a SaaS subscription service that allows users to host their streaming content with SHOUTcast.
+There is a free version of SHOUTcast.
+It does not include monetization features, analytics, or support.
+Premium editions of the software provide some or all of these features and also allow for the use of CDNs.

 Can I use SHOUTcast for streaming video?